Introduction to Jackson ObjectMapper

 // Convert Java object to JSON string with pretty printing

-String jsonString2 = objectMapper.writerWithDefaultPrettyPrinter().writeValueAsString(myObject);
+String jsonString2 = objectMapper.writerWithDefaultPrettyPrinter().writeValueAsString(item);

 System.out.println(jsonString2);